cerenakman/cerenakman/README.md

 ### Glad to see you here!
-I'm Ceren, a full-time React Front-End developer 👨‍💻 working remotely since 2022 Jun🚀 I love designing systems that are light , beautiful and effective.
+I'm Ceren, React Front-End developer 👨‍💻 Working remotely since 2022 Jun🚀 I love designing systems that are light , beautiful and effective.

 <br/>